 You may not realize how much you rely on water to accomplish all sorts of tasks until you run into a problem with your water supply.
 In the worst cases, some issues can leave you without access to water at all for a time.
-Even when your water is working, however, you may still experience issues from low water pressure.
+Even when your water is working, you may still experience issues from low water pressure.
 Low water pressure is when the water that comes out of plumbing fixtures, like faucets or shower heads, weakly dribbles out rather than sprays out at the speed and volume it typically does.

 Understanding Water Pressure

 Residential water pressure should ideally be in the range of 45 to 55 pounds per square inch (psi), but it typically ranges from 45 to 80 psi.
-A psi reading under 40 is considered low, and a reading under 30 is definitely too low.
+A psi reading under 40 is considered low and a reading under 30 is definitely too low.

 Quick Start Guide for Diagnosing Low Water Pressure

-- Too Much Demand on Water: In some homes, having multiple plumbing fixtures on at once can place too high of a demand on the water supply for proper water pressure to be maintained in every fixture.
+Too much demand on water: In some homes, having multiple plumbing fixtures on at once can place too high of a demand on the water supply for proper water pressure to be maintained in every fixture.
 With a little coordination, you can usually avoid this issue.

-- Faulty Fixtures: Fixtures themselves, such as shower heads or faucets, can become faulty or clogged over time.
+Faulty fixtures: Fixtures themselves, such as shower heads or faucets, can become faulty or clogged over time.
 In some cases, simply cleaning out the screen or aerator is enough to fix the issue, but at other times, an entire fixture may need to be replaced.

-- Broken Pressure Regulator: Water pressure regulators are designed to help stabilize water pressure in your home, keeping it within a certain range.
+Broken pressure regulator: Water pressure regulators are designed to help stabilize water pressure in your home, keeping it within a certain range.
 When these regulators go bad, your water pressure can either become too high or too low.

-- Clogged Pipes: If pipes become clogged, these blockages can disrupt water flow through your pipes.
+Clogged pipes: If pipes become clogged, these blockages can disrupt water flow through your pipes.
 With the flow disrupted, water pressure will also go down.
 Pipes need to be cleaned out or replaced to address the issue.

-Keep reading for more detailed explanations on each of these issues and how to fix them.
+Keep reading for more detailed explanations of these issues and how to fix them.
 Remember that, in most cases, you will make your life much easier and avoid further complications by calling in a professional to address the problem.

 How Many Locations in Your Home Have Low Water Pressure?

 When you are investigating an issue of low water pressure in your home, the first thing to note is the scope of the problem.
 In other words, you need to know how many plumbing fixtures are experiencing decreased water pressure.
-You may find the issue is only affecting one fixture, all fixtures in a certain room or every fixture throughout your house.
+You may find the issue only affects one fixture, all fixtures in a certain room or every fixture throughout your house.

 Go through the interior of your home and around the exterior to check each plumbing fixture, including: